Vixotic/DSA-Practice/README.md

 # DSA-Practice
-A repo to keep trak of my daily dsa practice problems
+A repo to keep track of my daily dsa practice problems practiced on leetcode.